shrederxyz/shreder-rust-example/Readme.md

 # Shreder Rust Example

 Shreder is the fastest way to get block updates and receive transaction data on Solana.
-Behind the scenes, Shreder is a shred streaming service.
+Basically, Shreder is a shred streaming service.
 We stream raw transaction data (shreds) directly to your app — no polling, no delays.
 Shreder allows you to receive streaming data with Solana network transactions in real-time (0 block).

 ## Description

 This repository demonstrates a basic project to test Shreder and consume transactions.
+It contains 2 examples with entries and transactions consuming.

 ## Getting Started